sergelogvinov/sergelogvinov.github.io/articles/proxmox/proxmox-kexec.md

-# Install Proxmox on any bare metal cloud
+# Install Proxmox on any bare metal server

 ## Introduction